msaldarriaga15/Python-Project/README.md

 #### 4.2 How to deploy Streamlit

-To deploy our demo we followed strictily this [link](https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku), which explain how to deploy one Streamlit dashboard with Heroku.
+To deploy our demo we followed strictily this [link](https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku), which explain how to deploy one Streamlit dashboard with Heroku ([link](https://job-ads-demo.herokuapp.com/) to Streamlit app).

 #### 4.3 What the script does?

 You can find the code [here](https://github.com/Andrea-Giuliani/Python-Project/blob/master/demo/app.py)

 This module was divided into three main parts.
-- 1st: To create the interface which collects the inputs from the user, using streamlit library
+- 1st: To create the interface which collects the inputs from the user, using the Streamlit library
-- 2nd: To filter ans sort the dataset according to 3 user's inputs - programming language skills, language and date posted.
+- 2nd: To filter and sort the dataset according to 3 user's inputs - programming language skills, language and date posted.
 - 3rd: To display the list with the recommended jobs

 The most of the code was based on the official streamlit tutorial, what can be found on this [link](https://docs.streamlit.io/tutorial/create_a_data_explorer_app.html#filter-results-with-a-slider) and it is already well documented.